ropensci/SymbiotaR2/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Provide a clear and concise description of what the bug is.

 **To Reproduce**
+Provide a reproducible example (reprex) here.

-Steps to reproduce the behavior:
+Alternatively, outline the steps taken to reproduce the behavior; for instance:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+1. Call `function` using `param1`, `param2`, etc.
+2. Look at return object structure

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
+**Context**
+Provide all relevant context information here (i.e. output from `utils::sessionInfo()`, the URL of the relevant Symbiota2 portal, etc.)